Many of the challenges that IT leaders like yourself will face from 2022 onwards will seem familiar to those of years past.

 Put more focus on tightening your company's data security by conducting regular cybersecurity checks

-That’s because 70% of businesses hit with ransomware end up paying the ransom, in order to get back access to their enterprise data.
+And 70% of businesses hit with ransomware end up paying the ransom, in order to get back access to their enterprise data.

-And if that’s not bad enough, next-generation AI-driven ransomware will arrive on the scene within the next decade, necessitating the use of AI to defend against these threats as well.
+If that’s not bad enough, next-generation AI-driven ransomware will arrive on the scene within the next decade, necessitating the use of AI to defend against these threats as well.

 In the face of the growing threat from ransomware, your department must place ever more emphasis on cybersecurity than ever before.